Companies cry foul over Samsung deal

 The Korean company is unlikely to be conducting any research and development in Canada, Mr. Carten said, so it may contribute less to the province's economic development than some local players who aren't getting an extra subsidy.
 "It mystifies me why it is a one-off deal."

-Last October, his company announced it will build inverters for the North American market in Ontario, partly because it expects a surge in demand due to the local content requirements in the province's feed-in-tariff program.
+Last October, his company announced it will build inverters for the North American market in Ontario, partly because it expects a surge in demand due to the local content requirements and related solar rules in the province's feed-in-tariff program.
 Now, Mr. Carten said he intends to write to provincial official to ask for the same kind of financial incentives Samsung is getting.
 "I would hope that the province would say to[us]: 'Yeah, you too.'"

 Mr. Carten, like many other green-energy players, is also concerned Ontario is giving the Samsung group priority access to the electrical transmission grid in the province.